fleshofcat/pyqt_rest_client/README.md

 ## Usage

-To use the library, you need to do several steps, let's look at them using the `usage_example` in the root of the repository
+To use the library, you need to do several steps, let's look at them using the `usage_example` in the root of the repository.

 1. Create your API methods set